huberf/awesome-auto-nomie/README.md

 - [Cloud Apps](#cloud-apps)

 ## IFTTT Scripts
+[IFTTT](https://ifttt.com) is a powerful tool that enables you to connect "channels" and have events trigger actions.
 - **Strava Runs** - Link up the [Strava Channel](https://ifttt.com/strava) and then create a new Applet with the trigger `New Activity By You`.
 Next, add the action as a Maker channel request similar to `https://api.nomie.io/v2/push/[myKey]/action=track/label=Run/value={{DistanceMeters}}`

 ## DIY Programs